 At one time, the doctrine of moral utility excluded from patentability inventions that are "injurious to the well-being, good policy, or sound morals of society."40 In Lowell v.
 Lewis in 1817, Justice Story gave examples: "a new invention to poison people, or to promote debauchery, or to facilitate private assassination."41 One line of inventions "to promote debauchery" consisted of gambling devices: e.g., in National Automatic Device Co. v.
-Lloyd, the court invalidated as immoral a patent on an " Automatic Race-Course" because its only known use was "to place them in saloons, bar-rooms, and other drinking places, where the fre-
+Lloyd, the court invalidated as immoral a patent on 37.
+Id.

-- 37. Id. - 38.
 In re Fisher, 421 F.3d 1365, 1371 (Fed.
 Cir.
 2005).